enix/ansible-elastic-repo/README.vagrant.md

 Ansible Role Template
 =====================

+**All this part needed to be tested. taken asis from upstream**

 A template for an Ansible-role, adding Vagrant-testing support to the default Ansible-role skeleton.

 Ansible is a great tool, and trying things out with a virtual-machine is a